How ToWindows

 Excel offers a few built-in methods that can help you recover unsaved Excel files.
 Let’s explore these methods to ensure you have the best chance of retrieving your unsaved work.

-1. Using Excel’s AutoRecover Feature
+1. Recover Unsaved Excel Files Using AutoRecover

 Excel’s AutoRecover feature is designed to automatically save a temporary copy of your workbook every few minutes.
 Here’s how to recover unsaved files using this feature: